andrewkryzanek/SEMINAR/Alan/summaries/GITstuff/GIT_LAB1.md

 the `Create repository` button and your GitHub repository will be created.
 This document is stored in the repository [https://github.com/alanarnholt/SEMINAR](https://github.com/alanarnholt/SEMINAR) in the folder [https://github.com/alanarnholt/SEMINAR/tree/master/Alan/summaries/GITstuff](https://github.com/alanarnholt/SEMINAR/tree/master/Alan/summaries/GITstuff).

-Check the current status of your repository:
+To check the current status of your repository type:

 ```bash
 git status